Homeowners and apartment dwellers alike need a basic household tool kit.

 Keep an assortment of these sticky-backed furniture protectors on hand.
 Felt dots can be applied to the bottoms of vases, candleholders, boxes, or any accessory that might scratch a table surface.
 Plastic or rubber dots applied to the bottom back corners of a picture can help keep framed pictures level.
 Carpet dots are heavier and thicker and used under chair and table legs to avoid scrape marks on hardwood floors.

-You'll need spackle for filling nail holes in sheetrock before painting or to repair small scratches, holes, or dents in walls.
+You'll need spackle for filling nail holes in sheetrock before painting.
+Alternatively, you'll need to spackle to repair small scratches, holes, or dents in walls.
 Unless you do lots of repair jobs, we'd recommend buying a small tub.
 Spackle dries out even if you seal the container well, and then it will not go on smoothly.

 To apply spackle, you'll need a putty knife.
 Other uses include scraping up a bit of paint or smoothing down a corner of repaired wallpaper.
 Putty knives come in either metal or plastic and are very inexpensive.